-When it comes to dessert, who needs apple pie or carrot cake when you have tikvenik, this Bulgarian pumpkin strudel offers up just the right amount of sweetness so as to not leave you feeling like you may get diabetes afterward.
+When it comes to dessert, who needs apple pie or carrot cake when you have tikvenik, this Bulgarian pumpkin strudel offers up just the right amount of sweetness to not leave you feeling like you may get diabetes afterward.
 Shaped in a coil, the strudel features flaky filo dough that embraces a concoction of pumpkin, cinnamon, brown sugar, vanilla, and maybe some pecans or walnuts if you’re feeling a bit nutty.
 Top it off with a bit of orange zest and powdered sugar, and you’re all set.

-On to drinks, boza is a popular malt beverage that many Bulgarians pair with their banitsa at breakfast.
+On to drinks, boza is a popular malt beverage many Bulgarians pair with their banitsa at breakfast.
 Made in Bulgaria from wheat and millet, the drink is served cold and offers a sweet and sour refreshing taste.
 While it does contain a trace of alcohol, you’ll struggle to get intoxicated from its roughly 1% alcohol content.
-More importantly, than it containing alcohol is that it offers up many vitamins.
+More importantly, than it having alcohol is that it offers up many vitamins.

 Rakia is served at all kinds of important occasions in Bulgaria, including weddings and funerals, making it undoubtedly the most popular drink in Bulgaria.

 So what is rakia?
-Rakia is a strong fruit brandy most commonly produced from grapes such as muscat or sauvignon blanc grapes, but it can also be made using a range of high sucrose fruits such as peaches, plums, or apricots.
+Rakia is a strong fruit brandy most commonly produced from grapes such as muscat or sauvignon blanc grapes, but it can also be made using a range of high-sucrose fruits such as peaches, plums, or apricots.
 There is even a unique variety of rakia found in the Rose Valley region of Bulgaria, appropriately named rose rakia.

 It makes for a great souvenir to bring home from Bulgaria!